#06-04 Westech Building, Pandan Loop, Singapore 128424

 A. Checkout Process

-Before you launch your eCommerce website & invest money in its advertisements, do make sure to put yourself in the user’s shoes and think if your checkout process needs some enhancements.
-Having a simple checkout process for an eCommerce website results in more sales & conversions and fewer abandoned orders.
+Before you launch your eCommerce website and invest money in its advertisements, put yourself in the user’s shoes and consider whether your checkout process needs enhancements.
+A simple checkout process generates more sales, conversions, and fewer abandoned orders.

 B. Forms

-Have you checked all the forms of your WordPress eCommerce website?
-Do make sure that all the form submission results are being processed properly and saved as well.
-Also, check all the forms should have appropriate validation (mandatory fields) so that you can receive all the necessary information of every user that would help you to contact them in the future.
+Have you checked all the forms on your WordPress eCommerce website?
+Make sure that all the form submission results are processed properly and saved.
+Also, check that all the forms have appropriate validation (mandatory fields) so that you can receive all the necessary information about every user that would help you contact them in the future.

 C. Cross-Browser Testing

-This is something where most web developers do not invest their time although Cross-Browser Testing is an important part of QC.
+This is something that most web developers do not invest their time in, although cross-browser testing is an integral part of QC.

 What exactly is cross-browser testing?

-Cross-browser testing is a process in which the testers or web developers compare & analyze the website functionality and styles across multiple browser platforms and operating systems.
-This process helps them to identify and fix any potential discrepancies.
+Cross-browser testing is when testers or web developers compare and analyze website functionality and styles across multiple browser platforms and operating systems.
+This helps them identify and fix any potential discrepancies.

-Since you never know which browser your visitor may use to browse your eCommerce website, it’s important to test & fix the website for all the major browsers such as Internet Explorer, Chrome, Firefox, Opera, Safari, etc.
+Since you never know which browser your visitor may use to browse your eCommerce website, it’s essential to test and fix the website for all the major browsers, such as Internet Explorer, Chrome, Firefox, Opera, Safari, etc.

 D. Payment Gateway

-It would be very sad if your eCommerce website is attractive, supports all browsers & devices, and attracts a targeted audience but your potential customers are not able to pay swiftly.
-If your customers are not able to pay online, the whole objective of getting an eCommerce website would be wasted.
-Isn’t it?
+It would be regrettable if your eCommerce website is attractive, supports all browsers and devices, and attracts a targeted audience, but your potential customers cannot pay swiftly.
+If your customers cannot pay online, the whole objective of getting an eCommerce website would be wasted, wouldn’t it?

-Do make sure to test by completing a few transactions yourself.
-BTW, this reminds me that you must also provide your customers with several options to pay online.
-Think about their convenience & preferences, rather than yours.
+Please make sure to test by completing a few transactions yourself.
+This reminds me that you must also provide your customers with several options to pay online.
+Think about their convenience and preferences rather than yours.

 Final Words

-An eCommerce website carries huge responsibilities of making profits for any organization.
-Wouldn’t it be worth testing each & every aspect of your online store before you present it to the whole world?
+An eCommerce website carries huge responsibilities for making profits for any organization.
+Wouldn’t it be worth testing each aspect of your online store before presenting it to the world?
 Think about it!